 It can also be used to harvest cranberries, lingonberries, blackberries, and currants.

-The comfortable handle on top of a large basket will keep your hands and fingers protected from any thorns or scrapes from rogue branches.
+The comfortable handle on top of a large basket will protect your hands and fingers from any thorns or scrapes from rogue branches.

 This picker is dishwasher safe, making it even more user-friendly!

 Not only is this the least expensive selection on our list, but the handle’s hefty size and ergonomic design make this Ech.
 Apr blueberry picker a fantastic choice for an older gardener or someone struggling with arthritis.

 It weighs less than a pound and has sturdy metal combs to effectively remove blueberries from the bush without pulling off many leaves or branches.

 The metal grate covers the picker’s entire length, allowing small leaves and debris to fall out as you harvest.

 The grate is simple to remove.
 You need to unscrew the two large screws.
 Once removed, it will be easier to clean.